 How Your Grip Promotes Quiet Hands

-Your connection to the club - your grip - S has an enormous influence on how much your hands need to "work."
+Your connection to the club - your grip - has an enormous influence on how much your hands need to "work."
 An improper grip forces your hands to make last-second compensations at impact just to get the clubface square.
 A good, neutral grip lets them stay passive.

 Finding a Neutral Grip

 - Top Hand (Left Hand for a righty): Let your arm hang naturally at your side.
 Notice how your palm faces slightly inward toward your body.
 That's the position we want to replicate on the club.
 Place the club more in the fingers, running from the base of your pinky to the middle of your index finger.
 Close your hand over the top.
-When you look down, you should see about two knuckles on your left a hand.
+When you look down, you should see about two knuckles on your left hand.
 The "V" formed by your thumb and index finger should point roughly toward your right shoulder.

 Holding the club in the fingers rather than the palms is vital.
 It allows your wrists to hinge naturally and freely in response to momentum without any conscious effort, which is a key component of a hands-off, body-led swing.

-Step-by-Step guide: Swinging without Hands
+Step-by-Step Guide: Swinging without Hands

 1. The Body-Led Takeaway

 The first move sets the tone for the entire swing.
-Amateur golfers very often begin by snatching the club away with their hands..
+Amateur golfers very often begin by snatching the club away with their hands.
 This immediately disconnects the swing and puts the hands in charge.

 Instead, focus on a "one-piece takeaway."
 Think of your shoulders, chest, arms, and hands as a single connected triangle.
 Start the swing by turning your torso, which moves this entire triangle away from the ball together.
-For the first few feet of the backswing, there a'should be no independent hand or wrist action.
+For the first few feet of the backswing, there should be no independent hand or wrist action.
 The clubhead should feel as though it's staying right in front of your chest as your body turns.

 2. Allowing a Passive Wrist Hinge

-Even though we want "quiet hands," wrists a wrist hinge is necessary to generate power.
+Even though we want "quiet hands," a wrist hinge is necessary to generate power.
 The difference is that this hinge should be a passive result of physics, not an active manipulation.

-As you continue your one-piece takeaway, the momentum and weight of the club-head will naturally start to hinge to pull on your wrists, creating a natural fold inyour left wrist and pulling on right your top wrist(for the right hand) as you approach the top As you continue moving, the momentum of the heavier club head a good, your wrist to begin hinging it naturally..
+As you continue your one-piece takeaway, the momentum and weight of the clubhead will naturally start to hinge your wrists, creating a natural fold in your left wrist and pulling on your right wrist (for the right hand) as you approach the top.
 Don't try to force it, lift the club, or flick the wrists.
 Let it just happen as you turn to the top of the swing.
-The feeling is like you’re pulling the club away with your big muscles and simply allowing your wrists to set.
+The feeling is like you're pulling the club away with your big muscles and simply allowing your wrists to set.

 3. Starting the Downswing with the Lower Body